-February is Black History Month, and we have only just begun our 28-day celebration of the African heritage diet.
-From common foods like leafy greens, radishes, and sweet potatoes, to less familiar ingredients like cassava, plantains, and okra, the traditional eating pattern is full of unique and diverse ﬂavors.
+From common foods like leafy greens, radishes, and sweet potatoes, to less familiar ingredients like cassava, plantains, and okra, the African heritage diet is full of unique and diverse ﬂavors.

-For the latest Ask the Experts blog series, we invited our panel to select their favorite recipes that feature foods from our “Common Foods of African Heritage” chart—or how they might spice up a traditional dish with one of the unique ﬂavors from the chart.
-See their submissions below, and then continue to party by seeing how else you can get involved.
+For this Ask the Experts blog post, we invited a panel to select their favorite recipes that feature foods from our “Common Foods of African Heritage” chart—or how they might spice up a traditional dish with one of the unique ﬂavors from the chart.
+See their submissions below, and tag us on social media when you share your ideas and recipes that include ingredients from the chart!

 Ask the Experts, African Heritage Edition